 Using the grid on the map, count the number of grid spaces for each productive substrate type.

-Divide each of these substrate numbers by the total number of grid spaces contained within the site sketch and multiple by 100 to get the percentage of productive habitat.
+Divide each of these substrate numbers by the total number of grid spaces contained within the site sketch and multiple by 100 to get the percentage of productive habitat for each habitat type.
+Add together for total productive habitat.

-If portions of the system are not observable (e.g., due to depth), include only the number of grids where observations were possible as the denominator in this calculation.
+Use the full area of the stretch for the habitat availability calculation, regardless of your ability to observe all of the habitat due to dark color or depth..

 Indicate on the sketch where the velocity measurement is taken.